marisatomei/block-auction/README.md

 ## Security Considerations

-- ✅ Checks-Effects-Interactions pattern in withdrawal
+- ✅ Checks-Effects-Interactions pattern in withdrawal and claimFunds
 - ✅ Reentrancy protection
 - ✅ Custom errors for gas efficiency
 - ✅ No owner privileges (fully decentralized)